 1. Conditional Transmission Capacity for Delivery is defined as the Transmission Capacity for Delivery at an Entry Point offered by the Operator, on a Firm Basis, which is available for booking by the Users.
 Conditional Transmission Capacity for Reception is defined as the Transmission Capacity for Reception at a Reverse Flow Exit Point offered by the Operator, on a Firm Basis, which is available for booking by the Users.
 During the NNGTS Daily Operation Planning, the usage of the total or part of the Conditional Transmission Capacity for Delivery, Reception, results from the satisfaction of the Capacity Usage Condition for the said Point.

-2. Capacity Usage Condition at an Entry Point , at a Reverse Flow Exit Point, is defined as the sum of the physical and technical terms and conditions, under which the delivery or reception of the Natural Gas total is possible, through the Conditional Transmission Capacity for Delivery or Receptioncorrespondingly.
+2. Capacity Usage Condition at an Entry Point , at a Reverse Flow Exit Point, is defined as the sum of the physical and technical terms and conditions, under which the delivery or reception of the Natural Gas total is possible, through the Conditional Transmission Capacity for Delivery or Reception correspondingly.

 3. During the NNGTS Operation Planning, the Operator can restrict the use of the Conditional Transmission Capacity for Delivery/Reception down to zero in case the Capacity Usage Condition is not met .